engity-com/bifroest/docs/reference/environment/local.md

    ```

 <<property_with_holder("shell", "String Template", "../templating/index.md#string", "Authorization", "../context/authorization.md", default="/bin/sh", id_prefix="linux-", heading=4, requirement="linux-user-requirement")>>
 The [shell](https://en.wikipedia.org/wiki/Shell_(computing)) the user should have.
-If not defined means this requirement won'T be evaluated or applied (in case of creation/modification of a user).
+Not defined means this requirement won'T be evaluated or applied (in case of creation/modification of a user).

 <<property_with_holder("homeDir", "String Template", "../templating/index.md#string", "Authorization", "../context/authorization.md", default="/home/<user.name>", id_prefix="linux-", heading=4, requirement="linux-user-requirement")>>
 The home directory the user should have.
-If not defined means this requirement won't be evaluated or applied (in case of creation/modification of a user).
+Not defined means this requirement won't be evaluated or applied (in case of creation/modification of a user).

 <<property_with_holder("skel", "String Template", "../templating/index.md#string", "Authorization", "../context/authorization.md", default="/etc/skel", id_prefix="linux-", heading=4, requirement="linux-user-requirement")>>
-Is a directory on the Bifröst hosts where a user that needs to be created, will receive its initial files of its [home directory](#linux-property-homeDir) from (= user's home skeleton/template directory).
+If a new user needs to be created in a directory on the Bifröst hosts, it will receive its initial files of its [home directory](#linux-property-homeDir) from (= user's home skeleton/template directory).

 <<property_with_holder("createIfAbsent", "Bool Template", "../templating/index.md#bool", "Authorization", "../context/authorization.md", default=false, id_prefix="linux-", heading=4)>>
 Will create the local user if it does not exist to match the provided requirements (see below).
 If this property is `false` the user has to exist, otherwise the execution will fail and the connection will be closed immediately.